 A scheduled ARISS contact is a voice-only communication via Amateur Radio between the International Space Station (ISS) crew and classrooms and communities.
 ARISS contacts allow education audiences to learn firsthand from astronauts what it is like to work and live in space.
 These scheduled contact opportunities are offered to formal and informal education institutions and organizations, individually or working together.
 The radio contacts are approximately 10 minutes in length due to the radio communication window permitted by the logistics of orbital passes of the ISS.
 During the contact, students interact directly with astronauts and cosmonauts during this communication window using a question and answer format.

 To maximize these radio contacts, the ARISS program looks for organizations that will draw large numbers of participants and integrate the radio contact into a well-developed education plan.
 Because of the nature of human spaceflight and the complexity of scheduling activities aboard the ISS, organizations must demonstrate flexibility to accommodate changes in contact dates and times.

-U.S. education organizations interested in hosting an ARISS communication can contact NASA's Teaching from Space Office for proposal information.
-(More information about the proposal process is provided below).
+U.S. education organizations interested in hosting an ARISS scheduled contact will find information about submitting a proposal below.
 International schools should submit applications following instructions provided on the ARISS Program website.

 Educational proposals should include plans for students to:

 - study topics related to space technology, space exploration, or space research, and,